 Annuities are of less benefit for a single individual in a nursing home because he or she would have to pay the monthly income from the annuity to the nursing home.
 However, in some states immediate annuities may have a place for single individuals who are considering transferring assets.
 Income from an annuity can be used to help pay for long-term care during the Medicaid penalty period that results from the transfer.
 In such cases, the annuity is usually short-term, just long enough to cover the penalty period.

 In short, immediate annuities are a very powerful tool in the right circumstances.
 They must also be distinguished from deferred annuities, which have no Medicaid planning purpose.
-The use of immediate annuities as a Medicaid planning tool is under attack in some states, so be sure to consult with a qualified elder law attorney in your state before pursuing the strategy described above.
+The use of immediate annuities as a Medicaid planning tool is under attack in some states, so be sure to consult with a your attorney before pursuing the strategy described above.
 To find an attorney near you, click here.